liyapaul24/Customer_Segmentation-RFM_Analysis/README.md

 **RFM Scoring**
 Customers were assigned RFM scores based on quartile distributions:
 - **R_Score:** Recency scores were assigned such that higher values indicated more recent purchases.
-- **F_Score:Frequency scores reflected the number of purchases, with higher values for frequent buyers.
+- **F_Score:**Frequency scores reflected the number of purchases, with higher values for frequent buyers.
 - **M_Score:** Monetary scores captured total spend, rewarding high-value customers.

 An overall RFM_Score was computed as the sum of R, F, and M scores, facilitating a comprehensive view of customer behavior.

 **Clustering**
+The Elbow Method was employed to determine the optimal number of clusters, resulting in 3 distinct groups.
+K-means clustering was then applied, yielding the following segments:
+- **Cluster 0 (Low-Value):** Customers with high recency, low frequency, and low monetary value.
+- **Cluster 1 (Mid-Value):** Customers with moderate recency, frequency, and monetary value.
+- **Cluster 2 (High-Value):** Customers with low recency, high frequency, and high monetary value.

+**Cluster Averages**

 ### Key Insights

 ### Recommendations